ajmalrasouli/HackTogetherDN8/README.md

 One of the standout features is the seamless integration with the **OpenAI API**.
 This integration enhances the application's capabilities by assessing password strength and generating strong passwords.
 The OpenAI API ensures that users maintain robust and secure credentials for their online accounts.

-## Features
+## Key Features

-- **Create, Read, Update, Delete (CRUD):** Easily add, view, edit, and delete passwords.
+- **Password Management:** Perform CRUD operations on password entries.
+Easily add, view, edit, and delete passwords.
-- **Search Functionality:** Search for passwords based on the site name.
+- **Search Functionality:** Easily find passwords related to specific sites.
+- **Security:** Built on ASP.NET Core, ensuring robust security measures.
-- **OpenAI Integration:** Assess password strength and generate strong passwords using OpenAI.
+- **OpenAI Integration:** Receive password strength suggestions through OpenAI.

 ## Getting Started 🔰